firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 image: posts/colors.png
 ---

-Lately I am working on an old code base.
-That also means working with the old CSS.
+Lately I am working on an old code base and that means working with the old CSS.
 One of the techniques to use when refactoring CSS is to replace colors with variables.
 But first you need to find and catalogue all the colors in the project.

 ## Extracting colors from a project

-So lets find all colors used in a project.
+Let's find all colors used in a project.
 Regular expression I came up with finds a pound sign `#` followed by 3 or 6 numbers or letters in the range from `a` to `f` and stops at the word boundary.

 I am using [The Silver Searcher](https://github.com/ggreer/the_silver_searcher).
 The output is too human-readable so let's throw in some options to dumb it down:

 {% highlight sh %}
 -i --ignore-case